MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/config/live-eb-leaderboards-portal.md

 <!--
 = lb overview article:
-For info on leaderboards that use data platform 2013, see Leaderboards. https://developer.microsoft.com/games/xbox/docs/xdk/leaderboards-2013
+For info on leaderboards that use the event-based Data platform, see Leaderboards. https://developer.microsoft.com/games/xbox/docs/xdk/leaderboards-2013
 -->

 <!--